 The +8% annual return scenario referenced in the portfolio construction section is a hypothetical modeling assumption, not a projection or forecast.
 It reflects the arithmetic mean of observed positive-return years in the simulation data (2020, 2021, 2024).
 No representation is made that future returns will equal or approximate this figure.

-CoinRoc and the FIS, GSI, and CSI systems described in this article are in pre-launch development as of the date of publication.
+CoinRoc and the RXI, GSI, and CSI systems described in this article are in pre-launch development as of the date of publication.
 This article describes research findings and methodology; it does not describe a currently available product or service.

 This article is for educational and informational purposes only and does not constitute investment advice, a recommendation to buy or sell any security or investment product, or a solicitation to act.
 Nothing in this article should be construed as legal, tax, accounting, or regulatory advice.